psi4/psi4/doc/sphinxman/source/dftd3.rst

 * .. image:: https://anaconda.org/psi4/dftd3/badges/version.svg
      :target: https://anaconda.org/psi4/dftd3

-* DFTD3 is available as a conda package for Linux and macOS.
+* DFTD3 is available as a conda package for Linux and macOS (and Windows, through the Ubuntu shell).

 * If using the |PSIfour| binary, DFTD3 has already been installed alongside.